-WWOOFershelp a host with daily tasks for an agreed number of hours during the stay.
+WWOOFershelp hosts with daily tasks for an agreed number of hours during the stay.
 They receive food and accommodation for their volunteer work.
-The work varies from general work on the farm to housework, language lessons and various other jobs the host wants you to help with at the time.
+The work varies from general work on the farm to housework, language lessons and many other jobs.

 ▶ For details